The Project

 Is my gift tax-deductible?

 Yes.
-Western Wisconsin Soccer Association is a 501(c)(3) nonprofit; gifts are tax-deductible to the extent allowed by law.
+Western Wisconsin Soccer is a 501(c)(3) nonprofit; gifts are tax-deductible to the extent allowed by law.

 Can I spread a gift over several years?